qwaneu/qwaneu.github.io/_posts/2020-04-15-stringing-words-together.md

 on-site into distributed activities (e.g. running a course program, workshops, mentoring).
 This seems to be working out well.

-QWAN was already distributed, and now work even more asynchnonously.
+QWAN was already distributed, and now work even more asynchronously.

 I'm working half-time, my partner works the other half.
 I schedule my time around her meetings, and she tries to keep the mornings available, because that